-But of course, teeth and gums often do sustain damage- decay, gum disease, chips, and knocks can all occur.
-Our approach to many early cavities these days is focused on repair and minimal intervention.
-This is mainly because our understanding of the biology of teeth and gums has evolved and the materials we have available to restore teeth have improved dramatically.
+The modern approach to a newly-detected cavity is focused on repair (remineralisation) and minimal intervention.
+This is mainly because our understanding of the biology of teeth and gums has evolved and the materials we have available to protect and restore teeth have improved dramatically.

-For example, if an x-ray shows that the enamel between the teeth is starting to dissolve, the patient can increase (or start) flossing this area.
-This may well halt the decay in its tracks (because the cause of the damage, bacterial plaque, has been removed).
-The enamel may be able to recover its strength over time, sometimes with a little additional fluoride in the area.
+For example, if an image shows that the enamel between the teeth is starting to decay, the patient can increase (or start) flossing this area.
+This may well halt the decay in its tracks (because the cause of the damage, bacterial plaque, is now being removed on a daily basis).
+The enamel may be able to remineralise over time, sometimes with a little additional fluoride in the area.

-When The Damage Is Severe
+When Dental Damage Is Severe

 What Happens If Heavily-Treated Teeth Become Compromised?